-Do you add the words “in Jesus’ name I pray,” because that’s what you’ve been taught to do or because you’ve heard others say that?
+Do you add the words “in Jesus’s name I pray,” because you’ve been taught to do it or because you’ve heard others say that?
 Can you picture instead Jesus saying, “Father, this is a prayer from your child [insert your name]”?
-Can you picture the heavenly Father’s delight when you pray confidently in the authority of His Son’s name?
+Can you picture the heavenly Father’s delight when you pray confidently in the authority of his Son’s name?

-Read the story of the sending out of seventy disciples in Luke 10:1-17.
+Read the story of Jesus sending out seventy disciples in Luke 10:1-17.
 What purpose did Jesus give for sending them?
 What happened?

-What purpose did Jesus give in John 15:16 for the Father’s answering our prayer in Jesus’ name?
+What purpose did Jesus give in John 15:16 for the Father’s answering our prayer in Jesus’s name?

 Nancy J. Baker